exoplatform/exo-documentation/docs/Application.rst

 -  :ref:`Applications Plugins <PLFDevGuide.DevelopingApplications.ExtendingeXoApplications.ApplicationPlugins>`
-   Tutorials to add plugin to eXo applications, such as Activity composer or action in Wiki using UI Extension framework.
+   Tutorials to add plugin to eXo applications, such as Activity extensions or action in Wiki using UI Extension framework.

 -  :ref:`Notification <PLFDevGuide.DevelopingApplications.ExtendingeXoApplications.Notification>`
    Tutorials to extend or customize the notification system in eXo Platform.